learnk8s/learnk8s.io/src/persistent-connections/content.md

 Kubernetes Services are designed to cover most common uses for web applications.

-However, as soon as you start dealing with persistent connections such as a database or gRPC service, they fall apart.
+However, as soon as you start working with application protocols that use persistent TCP connections, such as databases, gRPC, or WebSockets, they fall apart.

-Kubernetes doesn't offer any built-in mechanism to load balance long-lived connections.
+Kubernetes doesn't offer any built-in mechanism to load balance long-lived TCP connections.

 Instead, you should code your application so that it can retrieve and load balance upstreams client-side.

+Many thanks to [Daniel Weibel](https://medium.com/@weibeld), [Gergely Risko](https://github.com/errge) and [Salman Iqbal](https://twitter.com/soulmaniqbal) for offering some invaluable suggestions.